bedatadriven/renjin-website/_posts/2015-09-14-new-packages-renjin-org.md

 version of Solaris on your client's backoffice system so you can for the love of god please just get randomForest running!!

-## A unique package version should always refer to the same binary, bit for bit

-Source code is not the only thing that determines the behavior of a package.
-Whenever a package involves native code, the resulting binary depends on the configuration used to build the package, the compiler used, and the versions of standard and specialized libraries present on the system where the package was compiled.

-For this reason, when a CRAN package is built through the Renjin pipeline, the resulting archive is given a version that includes both the version number and the build number.

-So if you reference `org.renjin.cran:survey:3.30-3-b227` in your application or analysis script, you can be sure that you six months from now, ten _years_ from now, you can run _exactly_ the same code on a completely different operating system and get the same results.

 ## Package naming and loading should support any repository, not just CRAN